 First, each version will be interpreted strictly - it's either v1 or v2,

-though v1 interpreters will ignore the effective
+though v1 interpreters will ignore the effective field in the blob if

 it's present.